 TIP #4: Be independent

 Studying in FASS also generally means that you will be flooded with READINGS. yayyyy.
-So, do spend time to roam around the library to get use to the environment and take time to visit the printing and readings room!
-As a psychology and social work student, I get like more than 120 pages of readings per week.
+So, do spend time to roam around the library to get use to the environment and take time to visit the printing room and readings room (AS7 & AS8)!
+As a psychology and social work student, I have more than 120 pages of readings per week.
 So, do manage your time well and for some reading, you can choose to just scan through it.
 Most of our readings are uploaded by our lecturers so we can just print it from the school library or the bookshop.
-If its not uploaded, then you have got to visit the NUS RBR located in the library to find the book and scan the book manually which is a FREAKING CHORE.
+If its not uploaded, then you have got to visit the NUS RBR located in the library to find the book and scan the book manually.

 TIP #5: Find friends and form clique